acekyd/acekyd/content/posts/a-short-guide-to-constructive-criticism.md

-+++
+---
+title: A short guide to constructive criticism
+date: 2019-10-11
+published: true
+tags: ['Tips','Thoughts']
-draft = false
+canonical_url: false
-date = 2019-10-11T09:38:31+01:00
-title = "A short guide to constructive criticism" slug = "a-short-guide-to-constructive-criticism" description = "People try out new things everyday, they experiment, or sometimes just go about their daily jobs.
-For a lot of things, there's always room for improvement, and it's up to people to provide feedback when necessary to help the person in question improve." tags = ["Thoughts"] categories = []
+description: "People try out new things everyday, they experiment, or sometimes just go about their daily jobs.
+For a lot of things, there's always room for improvement, and it's up to people to provide feedback when necessary to help the person in question improve."
-+++
+---

 People try out new things everyday, they experiment, or sometimes just go about their daily jobs.
 For a lot of things, there's always room for improvement, and it's up to people to provide feedback when necessary to help the person in question improve.